-The currently reported variance to the forecast schedule and cost is due, as reported in Q2, to the change in construction method from tunneling to open cut trench.
+The variance to the forecast schedule and cost is due, same as reported since Q2, to the change in construction method from tunneling to open cut trench.
 This change in scope triggers the need to update the CEQA documents, environmental permits, and real estate negotiations.
 This change is anticipated to delay the project by two years and to add soft costs and escalation costs for construction.